gitlabhq/omnibus-gitlab/doc/settings/database.md

 Omnibus GitLab provides the `gitlab-ctl pg-upgrade` command to update the packaged PostgreSQL server to a later version (if one is included in the package).
-This will automatically update PostgreSQL to the [default shipped version](../package-information/postgresql_versions.md) during package upgrades, unless specifically [opted out](#opt-out-of-automatic-postgresql-upgrades).
+This automatically updates PostgreSQL to the [default shipped version](../package-information/postgresql_versions.md) during package upgrades, unless specifically [opted out](#opt-out-of-automatic-postgresql-upgrades).

 CAUTION: **Before upgrading:**
-It is important that you fully read this section before running any commands.
+It's important that you fully read this section before running any commands.
-For single node installations, this upgrade requires downtime as the database must be down while the upgrade is being performed.
+For single node installations, this upgrade needs downtime, as the database must be down while the upgrade is being performed.
 The length of time depends on the size of your database.
-If you would rather avoid downtime, it is possible to upgrade to a new database [using Slony](https://docs.gitlab.com/ee/update/upgrading_postgresql_using_slony.html).
+If you would rather avoid downtime, it's possible to upgrade to a new database [using Slony](https://docs.gitlab.com/ee/update/upgrading_postgresql_using_slony.html).

 TIP: **Tip:**